-This overdensity is RWI unstable and in order to facilitate the trigger of the unstable modes we introduced a small perturbation in the radial velocity field:
+To facilitate the trigger of the unstable modes we introduced a small perturbation in the radial velocity field:

 where $\epsilon=10^{-4}$ and $m$ is the perturbation mode.
-We ran 5 simulation tests for $m=[2,3,4,5,6]$ whose outline are: \begin{itemize} \item[$\bullet$] \textbf{Disc:} $h=0.05$, $H_g=0.94$, $\beta_\rho=-2.35$ and $\beta_T=-0.5$ \item[$\bullet$] \textbf{Gaussian bump:} $\Delta_r=0.21$ and $\delta=1$ \item[$\bullet$] \textbf{Simulation box:} $r_0=7.5$, $r_{in}=6$, $r_{out}=9$, $z_{min}=0$ and $z_{max}=2.5 \, H_g$ (with \emph{REFLECTION} option). \item[$\bullet$] \textbf{Resolution:} $(N_r, N_\theta, N_z)=(220, 516, 60)$ \end{itemize} The results we get are presented in Figs. \ref{fig:RWI} and \ref{fig:time evolution RWI m=4} where we illustrated the perturbed density in the $z\leq0$ region for the different $m$ modes and the evolution of the $m=4$ mode up to instability saturation.
-In Fig. \ref{fig:mode 4 saturation} we illustrate in detail the vortex generated by the $m=4$ mode and its vertical distribution.
-In Fig. \ref{fig:RWI growth rate} we show we show the exponential growth rate obtained of each mode.
-We found that the highest growth rate peaks at $m=4$ and the curve trend is the same as \citet[Fig. 7]{2012MNRAS.422.2399M}.
-However our growth rates are $\sim 4$ times higher than the one obtained by the authors.
-A possible reason is that the vertical extent of our simulation box is only one pressure scale height that could affect the RWI trigger \citep{2013MNRAS.428..190L}.
-This could also be enhanced by the radial extent of our simulation box, that is also small, $\sim 3.2 H_g$.
+We ran 5 simulation tests for $m=[2,3,4,5,6]$ the outline of which is the same as \citep{2012MNRAS.422.2399M}.
+In Fig. \ref{fig:RWI growth rate} we depicted the exponential growth rate obtained for each mode.
+Fig. \ref{fig:time evolution RWI m=4} shows the perturbed density evolution in the $z\leq0$ region for the $m=4$ mode up to instability saturation and in Fig. \ref{fig:mode 4 saturation}, we illustrated in detail the vortex generated by the $m=4$ mode and its vertical distribution.
+We found that the growth rate values and the curve trend are in agreement with \citet[Fig. 7]{2012MNRAS.422.2399M}.